decredcommunity/events/docs/submitting.md

 ## Tell people about your report

 When your report is processed and "merged" (kind of released), let people know about it.
-Use the final link in the master branch and:
+Use the final link in the master branch and do any of the following:

 1. Share it to other events people in #events chat room
 2. Submit it to [r/decred](https://www.reddit.com/r/decred/) subreddit